ALAN WILDER

 needed at the time.
 My mind would wander."

-with anyone from school, had to learn to discern friends from friends.
+from school, had to learn to discern friends from friends.

 "It's a well known English trait to resent success in others and I